 For many years, I used the Nima Sensor gluten detecting device to check my food for hidden gluten.
 The Nima Sensor helped me manage the anxiety I felt on a daily basis when it came to food.

 However, the Nima Sensor has been mismanaged by Medline, the company that bought the gluten detecting device in March 2020.

 Since Medline took over, no one has been able to purchase a Nima Sensor, and the single-use test capsules have been available only sparingly on Amazon.
 There have been rumors that the Nima Sensor might go out of business too.

-I recently received an email from the ALLIS Sensor in my inbox.
-The company was accepting pre-orders for its portable gluten detecting device.
-It felt like my prayers were answered because ALLIS promises to be all the Nima Sensor is and more.
+I recently received an email from ALLIS Sensor announcing that the Sensor is now available for pre-orders.
+It felt like my prayers were answered because the ALLIS Sensor promises to be all the Nima Sensor is and more.

 Did You Know?
 The word “allis” is a combination of two words: “allergen” and “analysis.”

 You need a smartphone to use the ALLIS Sensor as it pairs with the Sensor and delivers your result via the app.